lit/lit.dev/packages/lit-dev-content/site/guide/composition/index.md

 ---
-title: Code factoring and reuse
+title: Code organization & reuse
 eleventyNavigation:
-  title: Code Reuse
+  title: Code organization & reuse
   key: Composition
   order: 7
   headingOnly: true
 ---

+{% todo %}

+Figure out what to do with these empty sections.

+{% endtodo %}